MicrosoftDocs/azure-devops-docs/docs/boards/queries/view-run-query.md

 ## Run a query

 To run any query, expand a folder and choose the title of the query.
 The view opens to display the query **Results**.
+::: moniker range=">= azure-devops-2020"
-You can also run a query by using the Azure DevOps CLI.
+You can also run a query by using the [Azure DevOps command line interface](#cli).
+::: moniker-end

 #### [Browser](#tab/browser/)